 - Complete a Housing Application.

-- Complete the Learning Community application before July 1st.
-Applications open in February.
+- Complete the Learning Community application before June 1st.
+Applications open in November of the previous year.

 - Accept your offer through the application portal to make it official. <==This step is often overlooked!

-Space available is on a first-come-first-serve basis so apply early!
+Space available is on a first-come, first-served basis.
+Apply early!

 There is no additional charge for living in a Learning Community.
-On campus housing costs range from $3720-$5515/semester, mainly a factor of space and privacy.
-Hawthorn Hall's housing rate is $4,270/semester (for 2020/21 year).
-All rooms in Hawthorn are suite style housing, with two, 2-person bedrooms sharing a bathroom and living space.
+On campus housing costs range from $3,720-$5,515/semester, mainly a factor of space and privacy.
+Hawthorn Hall’s housing rate is $4,250/semester (for 2022/23 year).
+All rooms in Hawthorn Hall are suite style housing with two, 2-person bedrooms sharing a bathroom and living space.